ka7/selenium/CONTRIBUTING.md

 on Selenium RC and other antiquated pieces, in favour of a rewrite.

 The new documentation is a project started to rewrite Selenium's documentation from scratch.
-This is an ongoing effort (not targetted at any specific release) to provide an updated handbook on how to use Selenium effectively.
+This is an ongoing effort (not targeted at any specific release) to provide an updated handbook on how to use Selenium effectively.
 We hope to bring over the pieces of the old documentation that makes sense.